intk/public-domain-library/README.md

 If there is no previous certificate:
 - log in with SSH on the production server
 - disable port 443 in nginx/local.conf (only port 80 is necessary)
-- restart nginx (docker-compose up -d)
+- restart nginx (docker compose up -d)
-- run `docker-compose run --rm  pdl-certbot certonly --webroot --webroot-path /var/www/certbot/ --agree-tos --renew-by-default -d publicdomainlibrary.org -d www.publicdomainlibrary.org -m EMAIL_ADDRESS@TO_CONFIGURE` with an email address to be alerted when the SSL certificate is about to expire
+- run `docker compose run --rm  pdl-certbot certonly --webroot --webroot-path /var/www/certbot/ --agree-tos --renew-by-default -d publicdomainlibrary.org -d www.publicdomainlibrary.org -m EMAIL_ADDRESS@TO_CONFIGURE` with an email address to be alerted when the SSL certificate is about to expire
 - once generated, the SSL certificate will be saved in the `certbot` folder on the server
 - enable port 443 in nginx/local.conf and start again nginx

 ### For renewal
-- `docker-compose run --rm pdl-certbot renew`
+- `docker compose run --rm pdl-certbot renew`
 - `docker restart pdl-reverse-proxy`